biohub-hpc/hpcuserguide/docs/index.md

-# Welcome
+# HPC User Guide

-... to the CZBioHub HPC User Guide, a reference for all things in the CZBioHub HPC universe available for Scientific and Research Computation, Storage and Networking.
+Welcome to the CZBioHub HPC User Guide, a reference for all things in the CZBioHub HPC universe available for Scientific and Research Computation, Storage and Networking.

-This documentation is divided into several major sections, accessible via the left hand sidebar:
+This documentation is divided into several sections, accessible via the left hand sidebar.

-## Tutorial
+## HPC Systems

-A hands-on introduction to getting logged in, navigating the storage resources, understanding and using Slurm to access computational resources and basic details about using applications from the central software stack.
+CZBioHub has several HPC systems available at each site for scientific computing.
+Please refer to [Hardware](computing_environment/hardware/overview.md) page for more information.

+We have several PBs of storage using VAST, GPFS and Lustre filesystems which are Parallel File System used in HPC environments.
+Please refer to [Storage](computing_environment/storage/overview.md) page for more information.

 ## Software Stack

+We have a centrally managed software stack that is available on all the HPC systems.
+Currently, we use [Lmod](https://lmod.readthedocs.io/en/latest/) as the module system.
+To learn more about how to use Lmod, please refer to our [Lmod](environment/lmod.md) page.
+For a complete list of software you can check out the [Software List](software/software_modules.md).

 An in-depth look at the centrally managed Software Stack and Operating System installed applications of interest and details about how to effectively self-manage user and group installed software.

-## Storage Infrastructure

-Map of the available storage resources, how to optimize the use of each and details about how to move and manage data in, around and out of the HPC environment.

-## Hardware Reference
+## Need Help

-Overall view of the infrastructure and available on-premise hardware resources.

-## Frequently Asked Questions

-Things that come up often.
+If you need help, please contact us in **#hpc-community** slack channel.
+You can see the [Contact Us](contact.md) for more information.

+The [FAQ](faqs/overview.md) page has a list of frequently asked questions and answers that may help you with your query.